Trail Information for the Northeastern Adirondacks

 Lake Champlain Islands

-- Water temperatures are cold and ice has begun forming in bays and backwaters.
-Personal Floatation Devices (PFDs, aka life jackets) must be worn by all people at all times in boats less than 21 feet in length until May 1.
-(12/5)
+- Personal Floatation Devices (PFDs, aka life jackets) must be worn by all people at all times in boats less than 21 feet in length until May 1.
+(2/6)

 Sable Highlands Conservation Easement Lands